Rasigan: Production

 Rasigan was the first film in which Vijay was credited with the prefix "Ilaya Thalapathy" (young commander-in-chief) by his father himself, an epithet by which he would be credited in the remainder of his films till Bairavaa (2017), following which it was shortened to "Thalapathy" in Mersal the same year.
-It was Vijay's third film as a lead actor, and Sanghavi's third Tamil film.
+It was Vijay's third film as a lead actor, and Sanghavi's third film.
 Vijay helped her with dialogue pronunciation.
+Some of the scenes in the film like bathroom scene were inspired from the movie Saatchi which was also directed by the same director.

 Soundtrack

 The music was composed by Deva, while lyrics were written by Vaali and P. R. C. Balu.
+The audio rights were acquired by Lucky Audio and Pyramid Music.
 Vijay made his singing debut through the song "Bombay City Sukka Rotti".
-The song "Silena Silena" was based on Telugu song "Indira Mandira" from Govinda Govinda.
+The song "Silena Silena" was based on Telugu song "Indira Mandira" from Govinda Govinda, while the song "Auto Rani" is partially lifted from another Telugu song "Amalapuram Bullodu" from Rowdy Alludu.

 Release and reception

 Rasigan was released on 8 July 1994.
 Malini Mannath of The Indian Express wrote, "It is his third film, and Vijay shows a marked improvement in his performance and expressions [...]
 The director's script and treatment seems to be geared to suit the tastes of frontbenchers."
 Ananda Vikatan gave the film a score of 28 out of 100.
 R. P. R. of Kalki heavily criticised the film for its vulgarity.